 In 2006 [1] introduced a key agreement protocol based in group theory (specifically the braid group) that withstood several attacks over the past decade.
-First [18] determined that if braids are too short then it's possible to find the conjugating factor and use that to break the system.
-However it was pointed out in [12] that in practice the braids are long enough that this attack can never actually succeed.
+First [20] determined that if braids are too short then it's possible to find the conjugating factor and use that to break the system.
+However it was pointed out in [14] that in practice the braids are long enough that this attack can never actually succeed.
 It's akin to using Fermat to factor short RSA keys, which becomes impractical at "secure" sizes.
-Second, [14] showed a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
-However, [10] showed that this is just a class of weak keys and by choosing the private key data in a specific way this attack is defeated.
+Second, [16] showed a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
+However, [12] showed that this is just a class of weak keys and by choosing the private key data in a specific way this attack is defeated.

-More recently [6] built upon the defeated KTT attack, and using all of the public information were able to, after a large precomputation, spend several hours to reconstruct the shared secret.
+Subsequent to the KTT attack, [7], using all of the available public information, were able to, after a large precomputation and spending several hours, able to reconstruct the shared secret.
 This attack not only required access to the public parameters but also both public keys (including their permutations).
 It was shown in [2] that the attack work grows as the size of the permutation order grows as well as the size of the braid group.